AdobeDocs/experience-manager-xml-documentation-learn.en/help/courses/course-3/conditions.md

 In DITA, conditions are often driven through attributes such as Product, Platform, and Audience.
 These can also have specific values assigned to them.
 Users can control all of this through Folder Profiles.

-Sample files that you may opt to use for this lesson are provided in the file _conditions.zip_.
+Sample files that you may opt to use for this lesson are provided in the file [conditions.zip](assets/conditions.zip).

 >[!VIDEO](https://video.tv.adobe.com/v/342755)